mautic/developer-documentation-new/docs/design/labelling.rst

 Add
 ^^^

-Takes an existing object and uses it in a new context (for example, adds an item to the cart, adds a user to a group, or adds a document to a folder).
+Takes an existing object and uses it in a new context (for example, adds an item to the cart, adds a User to a group, or adds a document to a folder).

-Where appropriate, combine add with the object (for example, Add user or Add role).
+Where appropriate, combine add with the object (for example, Add User or Add role).
 Compare Create, Insert, New, and Upload.

 Apply
 ^^^^^